solliancenet/dp-203-v2/setup/17/asa-workspace-deploy.md

 ![Cloud Shell select resource group](media/cloudshell-setup-04.png)

-The setup script will now proceed to create all necesary Synapse Analytics artifacts in your environment.
+The setup script will now proceed to create all necessary Synapse Analytics artifacts in your environment.

 The process should take 5 to 10 minutes to finish.
 Wait until the setup script is finished before proceeding to the next steps.